The changing face of mental health services:

 The post discharge interview also consists of various questions, including a selection of questions related to the CAFAS subscales of school, behavior towards others and behavior at home.

 Of the youth / families that participated in the post discharge interviews, the chart below shows the rate of youth that are now displaying minimum to mild impairment in the following categories 18 months after discharge (CY14 to CY18).

 When youth enter treatment at AK Child & Family, they present with various high risk behaviors that impact their lives in their home, school and community.

 At 6, 12 and 18 months post discharge, youth that are no longer engaging in these behaviors are represented in the graph below (CY14 to CY18).

 Average Length of Stay in our Programs

 Each youth and family comes to us with their own unique needs, challenges and desired outcomes.
 Individualized treatment plans of care are developed in collaboration with the youth, their family and other identified people within their support network.
 Length of stay within a program is determined by the individual’s progress towards treatment plan goals and objectives.

-The below graphs represent the range of the lengths of stay for youth from FY 2015 trough FY2019 in various programs.
+The below graphs represent the range of the lengths of stay for youth from FY 2016 trough FY 2020 in various programs.
 The average length of stay is represented by the red point identified within the range.